Prav33N-Sec/Ultra-Secure-Payment-Portal/README.md

-# Ultra Secure Payment Portal - Backend Setup
+# Ultra Secure Payment Portal

 This guide will help you set up the Node.js backend to send real OTP emails.